 Comforting Wild Rice Mushroom Soup

 Two of the most comforting and earthy flavors are included in this recipe: wild rice and mushrooms.
 Paired with simple flavor builders like garlic, celery and onion, this recipe is on regular rotation once the temperatures dip.
-Paired with a big salad and crusty bread for dippin’ this soup is hearty and satisfying.

 Wild rice has an earthy, almost smoky flavor, is chewy and lends a distinct textural experience to any recipe it’s enjoyed in.

-Ingredients for Vegetarian Wild Rice Soup
+How to Make Vegetarian Wild Rice and Mushroom Soup

 Lemon, thyme and parsley are optional, but I find a quick squeeze of lemon brightens the soup and thyme adds to the flavor mix!

-- Share with your favorite bread, like seedy sourdough bread, gluten free sourdough or soft dinner rolls for sopping up the rich broth.
+- Share with your favorite bread, like seedy sourdough bread, gluten free sourdough or soft sourdough dinner rolls for sopping up the rich broth.

 - Avoid a broken broth!
 Adding cream directly to the soup pot can lead to a broken broth.
 To avoid this, simply temper the cream first by adding a bit of hot broth to the cold cream, then pouring the mixture into the soup.